 Bertram and Florrie Clifford homesteaded in the North Shuswap in 1907 living in a log cabin.
 Later, a much larger house was built across the road which became known as the Saratoga Lodge.
 They had three children: Rose, John and Frederick.
 Sadly, Rose, at the age of 11, drowned in the Shuswap Lake while trying to rescue a drowning friend.
 Rose Clifford Park is named in her memory.

 The park is the recreational heart of Scotch Creek and the North Shuswap.
-The 4.5 acre park has enough room for a children's playground, baseball diamond and ball field, allcourt (tennis, basketball, ball hockey), swings, picnic area and flush toilet.
+The 4.5 acre park has enough room for a children's playground, baseball diamond and ball field, all-purpose court (tennis, pickle ball, basketball, ball hockey), swings and a picnic area.
 If you have kids, this park is fun for all ages.